IQSS/dataverse-client-javascript/docs/useCases.md

 The `datasetId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

-The `file` parameter is a subclass of Blob (Binary Large Object) that represents a file from the caller's filesystem.
+The `file` parameter is a subclass of Blob (Binary Large Object) that represents a file.

 The `storageId` parameter represents the storage identifier obtained after a successful call to the UploadFile use case.